All businesses that sell or handle food must be registered with one of the suitable registration authorities, under the Food Act 1984.

 Follow these steps to prepare for food business registration:

-Before opening the food business or premises, our Environmental Health Officer (EHO) will complete a final inspection.
+Before opening the food business, one of Council's Environmental Health Officers will complete a final inspection.
 If the premises meets food safety standards you will be given an application to complete.
 The relevant fees are in the table below.

 You need to do the following when providing us with plans for a new food business: